riceissa/issarice.com/wiki/against-malaria-foundation.md

 Who were his clients?
-If you look at the [old trustees page](https://web.archive.org/web/20080310014341/http://www.worldswimagainstmalaria.com:80/aboutus_trustees.aspx#RM), you might notice that for many of the biographies, peope list where they've worked ("Brand Director for Sainsbury's supermarkets and prior to that Marketing Director for Coca-Cola across Central Europe and for L'Oreal in the UK", "Lehman", "Executive Director of Capital & Regional Plc, a UK listed property
+If you look at the [old trustees page](https://web.archive.org/web/20080310014341/http://www.worldswimagainstmalaria.com:80/aboutus_trustees.aspx#RM), you might notice that for many of the biographies, people list where they've worked ("Brand Director for Sainsbury's supermarkets and prior to that Marketing Director for Coca-Cola across Central Europe and for L'Oreal in the UK", "Lehman", "Executive Director of Capital & Regional Plc, a UK listed property